sagemath/trac_to_gh/Issue 8148.md

 # Issue 8148: looking at the dual of a poset: IndexError

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8148

 Original creator: jhpalmieri